 - In the refrigerator the sauce is Shelf life at least 1 week.
 When it has cooled, it thickens a little more.

-Who would like a milky taste in his chocolate sauce, he can't Water in the recipe also with replace 50 ml cream and 75 ml milk.
+Who would like a milky taste in his chocolate sauce, he can use the Water in the recipe also with replace 50 ml cream and 75 ml milk.
 However, then the Durability strongly limited and the sauce should be consumed within a few days.

 I think you guys already have plenty of ideas yourselves on how to use chocolate sauce.
 But here's some food for thought anyway: